GavinBurnett/stegstream/README.md

 StreamOnly=true

+Hide the hidden file in the music file without starting the web server:

+HideOnly=true

 Any lines in the configuration file that start with a # character will be ignored.

 See the release files for example configuration files.